 What Is a Change Management Model?

 Change management models are concepts, theories, and methodologies that provide an in-depth approach to organizational change.
-They aim to provide a guide to making changes, navigating the transformation process, and ensuring that changes are accepted and put into practice.
+They guide businesses as they navigate the transformational change process and ensure that these changes are accepted, adopted, and correctly used.

 The Importance of Change Models